mirrec/how_do_i_code/readme.md

 feedback in less than 0.5 :)

-## More ?
+## Want to know more?

-* for more information just browse the source code :)
+For more information just browse the source code. :)

 ## Resources

-There is list of good resources that I've been inspired by
+This is a list of good resources I've been inspired by in terms of my current coding style:

 * https://www.destroyallsoftware.com/screencasts
 * http://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627